geckolang/gecko/README.md

 #### 1.1 &mdash; Environment variables

-Set the `LLVM_SYS_120_PREFIX` environment variable to the `build` directory inside the LLVM source files.
+**If building from source**: Set the `LLVM_SYS_120_PREFIX` environment variable to the `build` directory inside the LLVM source files.
 It is expected that LLVM was built from source at this point.
 Additionally, set the `LLVM_CONFIG` to point to the `build/bin/llvm-config` (or `build/bin/llvm-config.exe` on Windows) executable file.
 Do not wrap the path with quotes, as it might lead to `Access denied` errors when attempting to build `llvm-sys`.
 If you're using Visual Studio Code, ensure it is seeing the `LLVM_SYS_120_PREFIX` environment variable.

 #### 1.2 &mdash; Linux